Pre-IPO market rankings

 Unlike our Power 20 ranking, our "Up-and-Coming Companies" list is based on fewer factors, namely price movement, activity, and activity increases QoQ.
 The activity includes transactions involving SPVs and forwards.
 The ranking is meant to identify companies seeing noticeably elevated buy and sell interest in the quarter compared to previous quarters.

-Our overall activity rankings, “Most Active Companies in Q1’25” also include transactions involving SPVs and forwards, as well as trades.
+Our overall activity rankings, “Most Active Companies in Q4’25” also include transactions involving SPVs and forwards, as well as trades.
 The ranking is meant to identify companies seeing noticeably elevated buy and sell interest in addition to trading activity in the quarter compared to previous quarters.
 For this measure, trades and bid-ask activity are weighted equally.
-The “Highest % Price Increases in Q1 '25” table excludes companies with low activity, meaning companies with less than 3 bids or asks in the quarter.
-The price change was measured as the starting Augment Price for each name on March 31st vs. the ending price on June 30th, 2025
+The “Highest % Price Increases in Q4 '25” table excludes companies with low activity, meaning companies with less than 3 bids or asks in the quarter.

 Revenue estimates